telmonteiro/AMATERASU/paper/paper.md

 # Research impact statement

-This tool could decrease false-positives arising from misidentified periodicities in RV and help improve planet search surveys.

-something about helping RV surveys and stellar variability studies.
+This tool could decrease false-positives arising from misidentified periodicities in RV and help improve both planet search surveys and our understanding of stellar variability.

-already being used in on-going works (Monteiro et al., in prep; Soldevilla et al., in prep.)
+AMATERASU is already being in research (Monteiro et al., in prep; Soldevilla et al., in prep).

 # AI usage disclosure